nehagjoshi/nehajoshi.dev/content/post/leadership_skills.md

 # A Leader's responsibility

 - [-] Do the main work for sure.
 Anything else is good to have.
-- [-] Train ppl for tasks which is not necessarily to be done by the captain
+- [-] Train ppl for tasks which are not necessarily to be done by the captain
 - [-] Have a system in place
 - [-] Keep the ppl appreciated and motivated
 - [-] Make sure to check on quality from time to time